Five missing after two US military planes crash off Japan

 One crew member has already been rescued and is thought to be in a stable condition, Takeshi Iwaya told reporters.

-A spokesman for the Japanese Self-Defense (SDF) said another crew member had been found but there were no immediate details of the marine's condition.
+A spokesman for the Japan Self-Defense Forces (SDF) said another crew member had been found but there were no immediate details of the marine's condition.
+"The Marine is being transported to a local hospital for evaluation," the US military said in a statement.

 "US military and the Japanese Self-Defense planes and vessels are searching for those still missing...
 I hope all the members will be rescued safely as soon as possible," Iwaya added.